Matt White (baseball, born 1977)

 Matthew Joseph White (born August 19, 1977) is an American former Major League Baseball (MLB) pitcher who played for the Boston Red Sox, Seattle Mariners, and Washington Nationals between 2003 and 2005.
-He made news in 2007 for his possession of a potentially-lucrative stone quarry in his native Massachusetts.
+He made news in 2007 for owning a potentially-lucrative stone quarry.

 Baseball career

 Amateur

 A native of Pittsfield, Massachusetts, White attended Wahconah Regional High School in Dalton, Massachusetts and played his college baseball at Clemson.
 In 1997, he played collegiate summer baseball with the Chatham A's of the Cape Cod Baseball League, where he was named a league all-star.
 He was first drafted by the Cleveland Indians in the 1998 amateur draft.
 He has been through the Rule V Draft twice.
 In 2002, he was drafted by the Boston Red Sox.
 In 2003, he was drafted by the Colorado Rockies.

 Professional

 White pitched in seven different organizations over nine professional seasons.
 He has three stints in the majors: he pitched three games for the Boston Red Sox in 2003 before being traded to the Seattle Mariners, for whom he pitched three more games in the same season.
 In 2005, he pitched one game for the Washington Nationals.

 In seven major-league games, White pitched 92/3 innings with an 0-2 record.
 He allowed 17 hits, eight walks and 18 runs, for a 16.76 ERA and a WHIP of 2.59.

 In 2006 in the minor leagues, he played for the Scranton/Wilkes-Barre Red Barons, where he played 38 games, starting 13 of them.
 He had a record of 7-9 with a 3.58 ERA and 69 strikeouts.
 He also played for the Navegantes del Magallanes in the Venezuelan Winter League, where he went 2-4 in ten starts with a 3.40 ERA and 34 strikeouts.

 White was a non-roster invitee to the Los Angeles Dodgers in 2007.
 In spring training, he only allowed one earned run in 71/3 innings.
 However, he failed to make the major league roster and was optioned to the Las Vegas 51s, the Dodgers Triple-A team.
 He was 2-4 with a 3.83 ERA in 40 games out of the bullpen for the 51s during the 1st half of the 2007 Pacific Coast League season.

 On June 25, 2007, he asked for, and was granted, his release from the 51s so that he could sign a contract to play baseball in Japan.
 He signed with the Yokohama BayStars.
 He was released on August 15, 2008.

-On Jan.
-2, 2010, The Uni-President 7-Eleven Lions of the CPBL(Taiwan) announced that they signed White for the 2010 season.
+The Uni-President 7-Eleven Lions of the Chinese Professional Baseball League in Taiwan signed White ahead of the 2010 season.
+However, he did not pitch in Taiwan, later playing that year for the Pittsfield Colonials in the independent Can-Am League.